Nitecon/zfcuser-ldap/README.md

 I will try to keep the master branch as stable as possible it's always possible that I can break your stuff.

-I'm also currently reworking the role provider sections and the below noted `raw_ldap_obj` will be obsolete shortly.
-As I'm adding a provider for both BjyAuthorize as well as ZfcRbac to be used.
 Due to ZfcRbac requiring `getRoles` in the user entity I will just adapt the same thing for BjyAuthorize.
 On a side note the roles may not be inserted into the database as they have the possibility to change and storing them in session seems to make more sense.

 ## WIP
+Currently the master branch is functional but without documentation, I will try my best to add documentation for the master branch and add a new release in the following week or so, however work life is not always forgiving but I will get it in here shortly.

 The entire module has been re-built from scratch, I have tried my best to keep backwards compatability, however to get some of the fixes in I did have to break the current release version.

 What breaks?
-You now need to have a column in your zfcuser user table `raw_ldap_obj`  I currently have this set to a blob right now as my ldap user does not fit within text or longtext.
+You now need to have a column in your zfcuser user table `roles`  I currently have this set to a blob right now as my ldap user does not fit within text or longtext.
 Beyond that there is a few new things.

 Under the module (in your vendor directory) you will find a new config file